Simon Warr

 Simon Roderick Warr (9 September 1953 – 22 February 2020) was a British radio broadcaster, television personality, author and teacher.
 Warr was acquitted of allegations of historical child abuse and wrote a book about his experiences.

 Early life and education

-Simon Warr was born in Haverfordwest, in South Wales.
+Simon Roderick Warr was born in Haverfordwest, in South Wales on 9 September 1953.
 He was orphaned at the age of six.
-Warr was educated at the Royal Masonic School for Boys.
+Warr was educated at the Royal Masonic School for Boys in Hertfordshire.

 After leaving school he embarked on an acting course at the London Drama Centre.
 He transferred to Goldsmiths College, University of London, qualifying as a languages teacher in 1977.
-He was subsequently awarded a Master's degree at the Roehampton Institute, University of Surrey.
+He was subsequently awarded a master's degree at the Roehampton Institute, University of Surrey.

 Career

 Teaching

 In 1981 Warr took up a post at St George's School, Stowmarket where he taught French, German and Latin.
 He also coached the 1st XV rugby squad.